ParthMalhotra07/ParthMalhotra07/README.md

 - 🌱 I'm currently learning Mern Stack Development

-- 👯 I'm looking to collaborate on **Mern-Stack Projects **
+- 👯 I'm looking to collaborate on Mern-Stack Projects

-- 📫 How to reach me **parthmalhotra905@gmail.com**
+- 📫 How to reach me parthmalhotra905@gmail.com

-- ⚡ Fun fact Consistency is the key to success
+- ⚡Consistency is the key to success

 <h3 align="left">Connect with me:</h3>
 <p align="left">